chris-kc-cheng/study-notes/README.md

 Use price of the underlying (i.e. Spot price) instead of futures price.
 Otherwise, the equity exposure will be overestimated if the futures price trades at a premium.

-Notional return = (Total margin receipt + notional income) / Actual economic exposure
+**Notional return** = (Total margin receipt + notional income) / Actual economic exposure

+Note: Same formula for regardless future is long or short.

 For notional return calculation, the denominator is always positive regaredless the futures are long or short.